dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

 making you more productive as a programmer while having litte impact on what your code actually does.
 This section is different.
-It has a stylistic element, but not using an "if-main" block can significantly impact how your script runs.
+It does have a stylistic element, but not using an "if-main" block can significantly impact how your script runs.

 When you import something from another Python file, the entire file is